ProfessionalWiki/chameleon/README.md

 The community support channels include the [Chameleon skin talk page on MediaWiki.org][chameleon-talk], the MediaWiki IRC channel (Server: [libera.chat][irc] Channel: #mediawiki), and the [MediaWiki mailing list][mw-ml].

-## Professional Support

-Chameleon is maintained by [Professional Wiki](https://professional.wiki).
-You can [contract us][contact-form] to help you with installation or customization of Chameleon.
-We also do development work.

 [mw]: https://www.mediawiki.org
 [mw-chameleon]: https://www.mediawiki.org/wiki/Skin:Chameleon